m101yosef/m101yosef.github.io/content/publication/ml-dl-101/index.md

   focal_point: ""
   preview_only: false

 abstract: Exploring machine learning paradigms and the core idea behind it which is generalization.
-Also, understand neural network and how deep learning is different from traditional machine learning as well as how to use activations functions and optimizers.
-At the end, I added a small overview of model evaluation followed by some of the common types of neural networks nowadays like CNNs, RNNs, and Transformers.
+Also, neural networks and how deep learning is different from traditional machine learning as well as how to use activations functions and optimizers.
+At the end, I added a small overview of model evaluation followed by some of the common types of neural networks architectures nowadays like CNNs, RNNs, and Transformers.

 # Summary.
 An optional shortened abstract.
 summary: Exploring machine learning paradigms and the core idea behind it which is generalization.
-Also, understand neural network and how deep learning is different from traditional machine learning as well as how to use activations functions and optimizers.
-At the end, I added a small overview of model evaluation followed by some of the common types of neural networks nowadays like CNNs, RNNs, and Transformers.
+Also, neural networks and how deep learning is different from traditional machine learning as well as how to use activations functions and optimizers.
+At the end, I added a small overview of model evaluation followed by some of the common types of neural networks architectures nowadays like CNNs, RNNs, and Transformers.

 tags:
 - Data Science